pagopa/pagopa-wallet-tests/README.md

 }
 ```

+### Playwright Setup

+Playwright infrastructure has been added for new E2E tests.
+Run `yarn pw:install` in `e2e-tests/` to install browsers.

 ## Execute end-to-end tests in azure pipelines

 This project contains a template that can be used to execute end-to-end tests during azure pipeline execution.